GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             }
         }

-        // Add any listeners to the Message Bus here, including Message Events from other StateMachines.
+        // Add any listeners to the Message Bus here, including Message Events from other State Machines.
         // Make sure to provide a response method! private void AddListeners()
         {